andris9/node-gearman/README.md

 ## Streaming

 Worker and job objects also act as Stream objects (workers are writable and jobs readable streams), so you can stream data with `pipe` from a worker to a client (but not the other way round).
+This is useful for zipping/unzipping etc.

+**NB!** Streaming support is experimental, do not send very large files as the data tends to clutter up (workers stream interface lacks support for pausing etc.).

 **Streaming worker**